Tornadoes of 1983: July

 There were 99 tornadoes confirmed in the US in July.
 An F3 tornado in Ocean County, New Jersey caused no fatalities or injuries while tornado–related fatalities were recorded in Michigan and Montana.

 July 3

 An outbreak in the Upper Mississippi Valley resulted in 26 tornadoes, including two F4 tornadoes in Andover, Minnesota and Dodgeville, Wisconsin.
 There were no fatalities.

 July 8 (Canada)

-An F3 tornado hit the city of Lloydminster, Alberta and Saskatchewan, causing over $1 million worth of damages.
+An F3 tornado hit the city of Lloydminster, Alberta and Saskatchewan, causing thousands of dollars' worth of damages and injuring one person.

 July 21

 Two people were killed by an F2 tornado in Hartly, Delaware while nine others were injured.
-As of 2022, this is deadliest tornado ever recorded in the state of Delaware.
+This was the only deadly tornado ever recorded in Delaware until an EF3 tornado killed a person in Sussex County on April 1, 2023.

 August

 There were 76 tornadoes confirmed in the US in August.

 August 2 (Italy and USSR)

 Four tornadoes struck Italy, killing two people and injuring two others, with a fifth tornado impacting the Soviet Union.

 September

 There were 19 tornadoes confirmed in the US in September.